maeldiy/lasierbariier_pwm/Readme.txt

 // laser barrier pwm
-// pwm generation for IR diode to make a IR or laser barrier /*
+// pwm generation for IR diode to make a IR or laser barrier
+// based on msp 430 launchpad for pwm generation and reception for development only, see msp 430 directory
+// based on stellaris launchpad for pwm generation, signal reception and CANBUS transmission, see stellarpad directory /*
 - * THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 - * IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,